 - All of this leads to enhancing friendships developed within the LLC, and increasing networking within the larger University community – and, an overall more positive and satisfying college experience

-There will be five Living Learning Communities for the 2020-2021 academic year, all located within the 4 floors in Ackerman Hall.
-Read the descriptions below, and see the location of each community within the hall.
+There will be five Living Learning Communities for the 2022-2023 academic year, all located within Ackerman Hall.

 Practice American Sign Language in an immersive cultural and linguistic environment with deaf and hearing signers of all levels.

 Build connections with other students interested in a career of law enforcement, corrections or community crime prevention.

 Apply classroom learning and real-world experiences with other students passionate for educational environments.